Harmolecules/HarmoleculesSite/README.md

 # HarmoleculesSite

-This is the main deployed site for Harmolecules.
+This is the main deployed site for Harmolecules.com